 Medications like antidepressants can provide relief for people living with major depressive disorder (MDD) and other types of depression.
 The most common type of antidepressant is an SSRI, or selective serotonin reuptake inhibitor.

-If someone doesn’t find relief from an SSRI, there are many other medication options for depression, according to Jacques Ambrose, MD, MPH, FAPA, Psychiatrist at Columbia University Irving Medical Center.
+If someone doesn’t find relief from an SSRI, there are many other medication options for depression, as well as non-medication options, according to Jacques Ambrose, MD, MPH, FAPA, Psychiatrist at Columbia University Irving Medical Center.

 Chu, A., et al. (2023).
 Selective serotonin reuptake inhibitors.
 StatPearls.